Copyright © 2020, Central Falls Detention Facility Corporation

 A team of six “subject matter experts” audited the facility based on the Federal Performance Based Detention Standards (FPBDS).
 The FPBDS standards are designed to ensure the safe, secure, and humane confinement of United Marshal Service (USMS) detainees.

 During the three-day review, the QAR team reviewed relevant policies, procedures, related documentation.
-Additionally, the team conducted numerous interviews with facility administrative, management and line staff as well as with detainees .
-The team toured throughout the facility and observed daily operations including formal counts, visiting, recreation, meal servings, and the provision of health care services.
+Additionally, the team conducted numerous interviews with correctional officers, supervisors, management and other facility staff as well as with detainees .
+The team toured throughout the facility and observed daily operations including formal counts, visitation, recreation, meal servings, and the provision of health care services.

-Employee interviews revealed high levels of professionalism, responsiveness, and dedication to the review team's request for information.
+Employee interviews revealed professionalism and quick responsiveness to the review team's request for information.

 The Facility received an overall rating of "Satisfactory".